Intelligent LiDAR Navigation: Leveraging External Information and Semantic Maps with LLM as Copilot: INTRODUCTION

+When interpreting external information, the LLM needs to match the description of locations (e.g. a specific elevator) with the right entity in the map.
+This highlights the importance of developing a map representation that is interpretable by both the LLM and laser-based navigation systems, such as move\_base, to enable seamless integration of these technologies.

+The osmAG map we propose to use in this paper is a hierarchical, topometric semantic map that represents physical spaces as polygon based areas, such as rooms and corridors.
+It is compact and textual to ensure compatibility with LLMs for token efficiency and ease of human editing.
+In \cite{xie2023robust}, we presented a robust and lifelong LiDAR-based localization method that utilize osmAG to find the robot pose by matching the sensor data to the permanent building structures (walls, doors).
+The map is compatible with traditional robotic algorithms and minimizes update frequency by focusing on permanent structural information.

+In this paper, we explore the potential of LLMs serving as co-pilots that understand external information to assist existing laser-based robot navigation systems within large environments.
+For example, in our experiment, our robot operates in a campus building of approximately 6200 $m^2$ and 70+ rooms for one floor.
+Our work can be quickly employed to real robots with a laser based sensor that are already operating in reality and still benefit from the general knowledge LLM process.

+The pipeline of our approach is illustrated in Fig. \ref{fig:flow}.
+Our inputs include the osmAG map, human instructions, saved experience files from previous navigation tasks, and tracked events from external notifications.
+We use real notifications sent by our university administration as the primary source of external information, along with general data such as current time and weather.
+However, the system isn’t limited to just this—humans can easily add other information or preferences into the prompt, allowing the system to adapt to specific needs or situations, e.g. by subscribing to email newsletters from the campus administration and social media channels.

+Our experimental results demonstrate that by leveraging LLMs as a copilot, our approach augments traditional laser-based navigation with socially and contextually relevant information, such as public notifications, thereby enhancing robustness and adaptability in human-centric environments.

-Our contributions are as follows: \begin{itemize} \item [$\bullet$]Our system leverages LLMs to comprehend the robot's current capabilities, map data, and combines this with historical data and external information sources like public emails, web announcements, or tweets. \item [$\bullet$] We integrate LLMs into traditional laser-based navigation systems using osmAG as the map representation, enabling straightforward implementation on real-world robots equipped with LiDARs and an osmAG map. \item [$\bullet$] We make our code, simulation environments, and experimental results open-source, allowing others to test different LLMs or navigation techniques.
+Our contributions are as follows: \begin{itemize} \item [$\bullet$]Our system leverages LLMs to comprehend map data in osmAG format, combining this with historical data and external information sources like public notifications. \item [$\bullet$] We integrate LLMs into laser-based navigation systems using the same osmAG map, enabling straightforward implementation on real-world robots equipped with LiDARs and an osmAG map, leveraging their ability to plan optimal paths with algorithms like A*. \item [$\bullet$] We make our code, simulation environments, and experimental results open-source, allowing others to test different LLMs or navigation techniques.

 \end{itemize}